What are the Average (real) Returns of Fixed Indexed Annuities?

 The study was done by Advantage Compendium, it’s based on the actual returns of real index annuity policies, not back-tested or hypothetical returns.

 Here’s what the study found:

 On the surface, this doesn’t sound too bad.
 However, it really depends on what you compare them to.
-For example, during this same time period here’s the returns of a couple no load, low cost index funds; as well as some blends of the two showing some simple asset allocations:
+For example, during this same time period here are the returns of a couple no load, low-cost index funds; as well as some blends of the two showing some simple asset allocations:

 |Average Annualized||Best||Worst||Worst Possible 12 Month Period|

 |Vanguard Total Bond Market Index Fund||6.50%||n/a||n/a||0.25%|

 |20/80 Blend of Vanguard Funds Above (20% stock / 80% bond)||5.49%||n/a||n/a||-8.68%|